oVirt/ovirt-site/source/feature/gluster-volume-asynchronous-tasks-management.html.md

 ![](Vol rebalance status.png "Vol rebalance status.png")

-*   To stop, the rebalance operation, user can use the Rebalance --> Stop option, which will display the current status of rebalance operation and ask for confirmation, as below:
+*   To stop, the rebalance operation, user can use the Rebalance --> Stop option, which will ask for confirmation and once stopped display the status of rebalance operation as below:

 ![](Stop vol rebalance.png "Stop vol rebalance.png")